Why does clay crack?

 Forever learning.

-But clay also has a property that has ruined many a piece: it shrinks when it dries out.
-And that shrinking process can sometimes lead to ugly cracks in your latest creation.
-But how does that actually come about?
+However, clay also has a property that has ruined many a piece of work: it shrinks when it dries.
+This can sometimes lead to unsightly cracks in your latest creation.
+But why does that happen?

-The different parts of a piece usually do not dry at the same rate.
-Thin, small shapes dry faster than large, thick shapes.
+The different parts of your piece usually dry at different rates.
+Thin, small shapes dry faster than large, thick ones.
 For example, you may have noticed that a cup handle dries faster than the cup itself.

-This means that the parts of your piece also shrink at different rates.
-And that creates a certain tension in the clay.
-As long as the clay is still wet and workable, it can withstand that stress.
-But once the clay gets drier, cracking is the only way out.
+This means that different parts of your piece will shrink at different rates.
+This creates tension in the clay.
+While the clay is wet and workable, it can withstand this tension.
+However, once the clay has dried out, cracking is inevitable.

 Een set van kannen gemaakt van klei

-Not all types of clay crack equally quickly.
-A clay with high plasticity has smaller clay particles, to which the water in the clay can bind better.
-When that water disappears during drying, it creates more space and thus more tension between the clay particles.
-This increases the risk of cracking.
+Not all types of clay crack at the same rate.
+Clay with high plasticity has smaller particles that the water can bind to more easily.
+When the water evaporates during drying, more space is created between the clay particles, resulting in greater tension.
+This increases the chance of cracking.

-Clay types with high moisture content, such as porcelain, also crack more quickly.
-This is because when they dry out they shrink very much in a short period of time.
-As a result, the clay has less time to withstand the stress.
+Clay types with a high moisture content, such as porcelain, crack more quickly.
+This is because they shrink considerably in a short time when drying out.
+Consequently, the clay has less time to resist the tension.

 High probability of cracking

-Certain parts of your piece are more at risk of cracking than others.
-Handles, for example, as well as embellishments and fine details.
-These parts are not only thinner, and thus dry out faster anyway, they are also more exposed to the air than the rest of your piece.
+Certain parts of your piece are more prone to cracking than others.
+These include handles, decorations and fine details.
+These parts are not only thinner and therefore dry out faster, but they are also more exposed to the air than the rest of your piece.

-If your piece has walls of uneven thickness, chances are you will get cracks.
-This is because the thicker parts dry slower than the thinner parts.
-This is also why the base of a bowl or cup is more at risk of cracking than the edge.
-Although this is not only due to the thickness of the clay, but also to the alignment of the clay particles.
+If your piece has unevenly thick walls, there is a high risk of cracking.
+This is because thicker parts dry more slowly than thinner parts.
+This is also why the base of a bowl or cup is more at risk of cracking than the rim.
+However, this is not only due to the thickness of the clay, but also to the alignment of the clay particles.

-By throwing clay, you in fact make sure that the clay particles are increasingly aligned in the same direction.
-But at the base of a bowl, that effect is not as strong.
-The clay particles remain more as they were: randomly aligned.
-As a result, the foot shrinks less quickly than the rest of the bowl, which does align evenly.
-And that can lead to cracks.
+Throwing the clay ensures that its particles become increasingly aligned in the same direction.
+However, this effect is less pronounced at the base of a bowl.
+The clay particles remain more or less randomly aligned.
+Consequently, the base shrinks more slowly than the evenly aligned rest of the bowl.
+This can lead to cracks.

 Een hoge kan gemaakt van rode klei op een draaischijf